 The end product, because they cover the welding with grinding and polishing, looks the same as a fully forged knife, but in reality, is not.

-The verdict: a fully forged knife is best!
+The verdict: a fully forged blade is best!